 Larry Gottsman '69

 Senior VP and Senior Relationship Manager, GCB Middle Market Division

 Senior Advisor; Retired Senior Vice President of Technical Field Services, Federal Government Customer Service, AT&T

 Faisal Khan '98

 George Muller '75

-Vice President of Information Technology, C. H. Guenther & Son, Inc
+Vice President and Chief Information Officer, C. H. Guenther & Son, Inc

 Doug Parker '96